yochaigal/cairn/wip/2e/setting-seeds.md

   - Some paths may be parts of a chain and tied to a particular terrain (mountain passes, rivers, etc.).
   - Some paths are Conditional, represented by a crossed line.
   - Some paths are Hidden, represented by a dashed line.
 - Designate each path using the number of a POI and its connecting point, e.g. 1 &harr; 3.
-You can denote this in your notebook under the originating POI or in a separate section.
+Indicate this in your notebook under the originating POI or in a separate section.
-- Decide whether a path represents a road, a trail, or a wilderness route and write the results in your notebook.
+- Decide whether a path represents a road, a trail, or a wilderness route, and write the results in your notebook.
 - Roll on the [Path Features](#path-features) table for each path, writing the results in your notebook.
-- Determine the path distances between POIs and note the duration on the map:
+- Determine the path distances between POIs, and note the duration on the map:
   - A Watch is 8 hours long.
 Denote days between POIs wherever possible (typically two Watches and one rest per day of travel).
   - A short distance between POIs takes one Watch to traverse, a medium distance takes two Watches, and a long distance takes three Watches.
-  - For Trails add 1 more Watch, and for Wilderness routes add 2 additional Watches.
+  - For Trails, add 1 more Watch, and for Wilderness routes, add 2 additional Watches.

 ### Path Features